 David then called the police (Line 18).

 We hope that this post has helped you to understand the different question types that students may face in the Reading Comprehension component.
-For more practice, come join Tr Jaime and Tr Pauline in our weekly classes.
+For more practice, join our weekly classes.
+For those seeking to improve their English proficiency on their own, delve into our collection of articles addressing Paper 2 components for primary 3 students

 Don’t Miss Any Future Post!